phoenixframework/phoenix_live_view/README.md

     $ mix archive.install hex phx_new
     $ mix phx.new demo --live

+## Features

+  * Manage state and render HTML on the server over WebSockets with optional LongPolling fallback

+  * Smart templating and change tracking - after connected, LiveView sends only what changed to the client, skipping the template markup and reducing the payload

+  * Live form validation with file upload support

+  * A rich integration API with the client with `phx-click`, `phx-focus`, `phx-blur`, `phx-submit`, etc. `phx-hook` is included for the cases where you have to write JavaScript

+  * Code reuse via components, which break templates, state, and event handling into reusable bits, which is essential in large applications

+  * Live navigation to enrich links and redirects to only load the minimum amount of content as users navigate between pages

+  * A latency simulator so you can emulate how slow clients will interact with your application

+  * Testing tools that allow you to write a confident test suite without the complexity of running a whole browser alongside your tests

 ## Official announcements

 News from the Phoenix team on LiveView: